eclipse/eclipsefuro/docs/furo/content/docs/quickstart.md

 #### Step 8 Start the default flow
 By running `furo` the configured default flow will be executed.
 This command is similar to [`furo run default`](/docs/commands/furo_run/).

-The example is configured to do the following:
+The example is configured to do the following flow steps:

 - `deprecated` : Check for used types which are declared as deprecated.
 - `muSpec2Spec` : Create / Update the specs using the muSpecs as input.
 - `clean_dist` : Configured command which starts a script to delete the dist folder.
-- `checkImports` : Check for types which are not imported, adds the import when it can resolve it.
+- `checkImports` : Check for types which are not imported, add the imports when furo can resolve it.
 - `genMessageProtos` : Create the protos for the messages.
 - `genServiceProtos` : Create the protos for the services.
 - `buf_generate` : Configured command which starts the buf generator.